oletizi/avi-docs/src/site/docs/16.1/installing-avi-vantage-for-a-linux-server-cloud/index.md

    <li>SSH account information (required for installation and access to the Avi SE instance on each of the Linux servers that will host an Avi SE)</li>
    <li>Avi SE host information (IP address, DPDK, CPUs, memory)</li>
    <li>Multitenancy support</li>
   </ul> <p>The SSH, Avi SE host, and multitenancy selection can be configured either using the wizard or later, after completing it.
-(The wizard times out after a while.)
+(The wizard times out after awhile.)
 This article provides links for configuring these objects using the Avi Controller web interface.</p></li>
 </ol>

 Detailed steps are provided below.